-It is the policy of the College, as passed by the Faculty Senate many years ago, that the Student Health Service does not provide written excuses for class absences due to short term illnesses.
-There are several reasons for this policy.
+It is the policy of the College that the Student Health Service does not provide written excuses for class absences due to short term illnesses.

 Finally, and most importantly, the CDC recommends that notes not be required to excuse ill students.
-Making students come to SHS for a note just exposes them (and others) to more infectious diseases while at SHS.
+Making students come to SHS for a note just exposes them (and others) to more infectious diseases.
 Requiring a written excuse also makes students more likely to go to class when they are sick and should stay home.
 This then becomes a public health issue.
-When sick, the best place to be is home, away from others in order to reduce the transmission of illnesses around campus.
-There should be no barriers that prevent students from being able to do so.

-Student Health Service can help in the case of long term illnesses such as severe injuries, surgeries such as appendicitis, other severe illnesses which require hospitalization, or any problem which requires a student to be out of classes or sport activities for prolonged periods.
+Student Health Service can help in the case of long term illnesses such as severe injuries, surgeries, other severe illnesses which require hospitalization, or any problem which requires a student to be out of classes or sport activities for prolonged periods.
 In these cases, provided that we have supportive documentation, SHS will provide a memo to the appropriate Associate Dean to substantiate the student's absences.

 Thank you for your compliance with this policy.